Blue-Beaker/mte_patches/README.md

 Culled TileEntity types can be configured separately for far and shadow.

+### World Leak Fix
+After quitting a world, some mod keeps referencing it somewhere, preventing it from being cleaned by java's garbage collection.
+This patch fixes some world leaks in these mods:
+- Immersive Engineering
+- Railcraft
+- Thermal Dynamics
+- Energy Control
+- FTB Utilities

+However, it's difficult to fix all world leaks in a large modpack.

 ## Mod-specific patches:
 ### Railcraft
 #### Multiblock Desync fix